sfc-gh-apanda/poc_dbt_projects_honeywell_ps_india/O2C/O2C_BUILD_INSTRUCTIONS.md

 - "What's the average DSO?"
 - "Which customers have overdue payments?"
 - "How many invoices were paid on time?"

+**Note:** Cortex Analyst requires semantic views to be deployed first.

 ---